GeekyCoder25/MagVerse/README.md

 # MagVerse
 First realese
-This is just for learning no vbig deal about it
+This is just for learning no big deal about it